 For those enticed by mystery, for those who believe there are people who possess miraculous powers, for those passionate by the uncanny, we will, for eight days, discover the places that inspired the vampire stories and the legend of Dracula through a complete Dracula tour.

-- Meals, other than mentioned in the itinerary and alcoholic beverages
+- Meals, other than those included in the itinerary;

-- Entrance fees to monuments/sights other than those mentioned in the itinerary
+- Entrance fees to sights others than those included in the itinerary.

 Arrival in Bucharest

-On the first day of your Dracula Tour, we will bid you welcome to Bucharest, the capital city of Romania.
-Bucharest was first certified in documents contemporary with Vlad Țepeș, the prince whose personality and deeds inspired the legends of Dracula.
-If you really want to find out how someone can give rise to such a dramatic story as that of Count Dracula, you need to know the truth about Vlad Tepes Voivod, the descendant of an ancient Romanian family, chased by curses, an idealist and the ever-present prototype of the adamant legislator.
+Welcome to Bucharest, a city first mentioned in documents contemporary with Vlad Țepeș, the prince whose personality and deeds inspired the legends of Dracula.
+If you really want to find out how someone can give rise to such a dramatic story as that of Count Dracula, you need to know the truth about Vlad Tepes Voivod, the descendant of an ancient Romanian family, an idealist and the ever-present prototype of the adamant legislator.

 Overnight in Bucharest.